 Shortly after going out on my own, I began working with Dolan-Jenner, a small industrial manufacturing company.
 When the marketing manager first called me, the company was coming off a serious decline.
 She wanted people to know the company had made big investments in people, capital equipment and product quality.

 I created an integrated marketing plan for them that included PR, advertising, and collateral — along with new branding and messaging — and viola! a year later they had increased sales so much they could barely keep up with demand.
 So awesome!

 It was also during this period that I taught myself SEO or search engine optimization, a service I began offering in 2003.
 As more of my work became “web-based,” my business kept evolving.
 From SEO to blogs to social media, I kept abreast of the changes and incorporated them into my work.

 My client base grew as people found me online — with clients ranging from small to large companies across the U.S. I did everything from copywriting and SEO to full-scale marketing campaigns that including PR, blogging and social media.
-For two of my clients, MacroAir and Morse Data, I oversaw their marketing for over a year for each company and helped each increase leads and sales while also creating collateral pieces and blogs where none existed.
+For two of my clients, MacroAir and Morse Data, I oversaw their respective marketing campaigns for over a year and helped each company increase leads and sales while also creating collateral pieces and blogs where none existed.

 I even ghostwrote three books for CEOs of companies in the Boston area.